mgrbyte/emacs.d/docs/install.md

 ```

 ## Updating packages
-When installing new package with the emacs command ``list-packages``,
+When installing new packages with the emacs command ``list-packages``,
 this will will update the ``cask`` configuration file
 ``.emacs.d/Cask``.